Don’t Let the Dark In. Make Sure You Are Getting the Glaucoma Care You Need.

 Protecting Your Vision

 Studies have shown that the early detection and treatment of glaucoma, before it causes major vision loss, is the best way to control the disease.
-So, if you fall into one of the high-risk groups for the disease, make sure to have your eyes examined through dilated pupils every one to two years at Olympia Eye Clinic.
+If you fall into one of the groups at high risk for the disease, make sure to have your eyes examined through dilated pupils every one to two years at Olympia Eye Clinic.

 Help protect your vision and the vision of your relatives and friends.
 People over 60 years of age, people with relatives that have glaucoma, and African Americans over the age of 40 run a high risk of having glaucoma.

 How Does Glaucoma Develop and Cause Loss of Vision?

 In order to understand how glaucoma develops, it is important to understand how all the parts of the eye’s anterior chamber work together.
 The anterior chamber is a small space in the front of the eye between the cornea and the iris (the colored part of the eye).
 The hole in the iris is called the pupil.
 Behind the iris and the pupil is the lens.
 The anterior chamber is filled with a fluid called the aqueous humor, which brings oxygen and nutrition to the lens and cornea, and also removes waste products.